bbauska/zombiePolitics/README.md

-ry they have replaced the word capitalism with free-enterprise system, rejected the separation of church and state as a constitutional principle, injected the importance of what they call biblical and pro-Confederate values, and replaced references to the slave trade with the more innocuous “Atlantic triangular trade,” and redefined the Israeli-Palestinian conflict as a struggle driven by Islamic fundamentalism.2
+ry they have replaced the word capitalism with free-enterprise system, rejected the separation of church and state as a constitutional principle, injected the importance of what they call biblical and pro-Confederate values, and replaced references to the slave trade with the more innocuous "Atlantic triangular trade," and redefined the Israeli-Palestinian conflict as a struggle driven by Islamic fundamentalism.2</p>

-Language that is coma producing always serves the interests of the living dead, becoming zombie-like in its ability to sap the meaning of any political and ethical substance.
+<p>Language that is coma producing always serves the interests of the living dead,
+becoming zombie-like in its ability to sap the meaning of any political and ethical substance.
 Such a language is suffocating, Orwellian in its hypocrisy and death-deal­ ing and cruel in the relationships it often produces and legitimates.
 For instance,